-■ Marketing Solutions Business in the Cumulative Consolidated Third Quarter
+Marketing Solutions Business in the Cumulative Consolidated Second Quarter

-The revenue of Display Advertising grew year on year primarily due to the continued increase in the revenue of Yahoo!
-Display Ad Network (YDN) as well as increase in the revenue of Yahoo!
+The revenue of Display Advertising grew year on year primarily due to the continued expansion in the revenue of Yahoo!
+Display Ad Network (YDN) and increase in the revenue of Yahoo!
 Premium DSP.
-In Paid Search Advertising, revenue decreased year on year, impacted by the shift to smart devices.
-However, in the consolidated third quarter, revenue of Paid Search Advertising grew compared with the same period last year.
+In Paid Search Advertising, smartphone-related revenue grew year on year, however, the total revenue from all devices decreased compared with the same quarter last year.

-As a result, revenue of the Marketing Solutions Business for the cumulative consolidated third quarter amounted to ¥205.3 billion, rising 4.6% from the prior year, and accounted for 32.5% of total revenue.
-Operating income increased 6.4% year on year, to ¥117.9 billion.
+As a result, revenue of the Marketing Solutions Business for the cumulative consolidated second quarter amounted to ¥135.2 billion, rising 3.7% from the prior year, and accounted for 33.0% of total revenue.
+Operating income increased 4.3% year on year, to ¥77.2 billion.

-- The revenue of Yahoo!
-Display Ad Network (YDN) increased compared with the result of the same period last year due to continuous functional improvements and increase in the number of displays. - · The revenue of Yahoo!
-Premium DSP increased year on year. - The revenue of Paid Search Advertising decreased year on year.
-In the consolidated third quarter, however, revenue grew compared with the same period last year due to continuous functional improvements and increased demand from several of our advertisers. - · Out of the advertising revenue, the proportion of advertising through smartphones increased year on year.
+• The revenue of Yahoo!
+Display Ad Network (YDN) increased compared with the result of the same period last year due to continuous functional improvements and increase in the number of displays.

-^{2} Advertising that is programmatically or manually managed on a real-time basis to optimize advertising effects

-^{3} Advertising for which specific placement is reserved in advance
+• The revenue of Yahoo!
+Premium DSP increased year on year.

+• In Paid Search Advertising, although the smartphone-related revenue increased compared with the same period last year, PC-related revenue decreased.
+Thus, the total revenue from all devices decreased year on year.

+• Out of the advertising revenue, the proportion of advertising through smartphones increased year on year.

-■ Consumer Business in the Cumulative Consolidated Third Quarter
+Consumer Business in the Cumulative Consolidated Second Quarter

 Revenue of the Consumer Business greatly rose from a year earlier, due to the fee revision of YAHUOKU! and Yahoo!
 Premium, and the increase in the advertising revenue from Yahoo!
 Shopping, as well as the conversion of ASKUL Corporation to a consolidated subsidiary in the last consolidated fiscal year.
-Total domestic e-commerce transaction value (1) amounted to ¥1,366.5 billion, increasing 27.3% year on year.
-Out of the transaction value, business-to-business (BtoB) revenue (transaction value; closed on every 20th) via Internet in ASKUL Corporation's non-consolidated revenue amounted to ¥160.2 billion.
+Total domestic e-commerce transaction value (\1) amounted to ¥862.5 billion, increasing 33.8% year on year.
+Out of the transaction value, business-to-business (BtoB) revenue (transaction value; closed on every 20th) via Internet in ASKUL Corporation's non-consolidated revenue amounted to ¥105.0 billion.

-As a result, revenue of the Consumer Business for the cumulative consolidated third quarter amounted to ¥381.1 billion, increasing 1.8 times year on year and accounting for 60.4% of the total revenue.
+As a result, revenue of the Consumer Business for the cumulative consolidated second quarter amounted to ¥246.1 billion, increasing 2.6 times year on year and accounting for 60.1% of the total revenue.

-Operating income for the cumulative consolidated third quarter reduced by 43.2% year on year to ¥60.5 billion, affected by the gain from remeasurement relating to business combination with ASKUL Corporation of ¥59.6 billion, recognized in the consolidated second quarter of the previous year.
-For reference, without such an impact, the operating income of the cumulative consolidated third quarter of the previous year would have been ¥46.9 billion and the operating income of this cumulative consolidated third quarter would have expanded by 28.9%.
+Operating income for the cumulative consolidated second quarter reduced by 56.7% year on year to ¥40.1 billion, affected by the gain from remeasurement relating to business combination with ASKUL Corporation of ¥59.6 billion, recognized in the same period of the previous year.
+For reference, without such an impact, the operating income of the cumulative consolidated second quarter of the previous year would have been ¥32.9 billion and the operating income of this cumulative consolidated second quarter would have expanded by 21.7%.